WICG/portals/README.md

 - [`child-src`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Security-Policy/child-src) is expanded to include portals, in addition to frames and workers.
 - [`default-src`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Security-Policy/default-src), which serves as a fallback for all fetch directives, will apply to portals.
 - [`navigate-to`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Security-Policy/navigate-to) prevents portal activation (based on the guest browsing context's current URL).

+### Document Policy integration

+[Document Policy](https://w3c.github.io/webappsec-permissions-policy/document-policy.html) provides a means for documents to configure restrictions on themselves.
+The impact on portals is the same as with iframes: the `<portal>` element, like the `<iframe>` element, gets a `policy=""` attribute, which can be used to set a required document policy that the portaled page must send via its own `Document-Policy` HTTP response header.

+This could be used, for example, by an aggregator which wants to enforce that content previewed in a `<portal>` follows performance best practices.
+You can see a similar [`<iframe>` example in the document policy explainer](https://github.com/w3c/webappsec-permissions-policy/blob/master/document-policy-explainer.md#enforcing-performance-best-practices-on-embedded-content).
+Note that because document policies are set once for a document, and are applied by the portaled content to itself, they would apply even after activation.

 ## Summary of differences between portals and iframes